joshghent/blog/content/blog/onebag/index.md

 - <mark>[**<u>Adidas ultraboosts black.</u>**](https://amzn.eu/d/iUHmtP9)</mark> The only shoes I ever bring abroad.
 I walked 200km in Italy over 2 weeks and my feet were as fresh as the first day.
 They are incredibly light and dry quickly.
 Because they are black it means double as shoes for getting into a club or bar.
 - <mark>**<u>Merino wool socks.</u>**</mark> I must admit I was a little skeptical of the hype around merino.
 But after giving them a try I'm a total convert.
 Because they keep you dry, they also keep you warm.
 It's an odd mental model to think of, but moisture (read, sweat) can either cool (and therefore cool your body) or warm up (and make you uncomfortable).
 Merino solves this problem by being highly wicking.
 I got a pair as a gift and now plan to replace all my current socks with them.
 - <mark>**<u>Jeans.</u>**</mark> A pair of Levi's.
 Usually I wear these on flights.
 Jeans go with everything so are a good item to have.
-- <mark>**<u>5x H&M Premium T-shirts.</u>**</mark> 2 white, 3 black.
+- <mark>**<u>5x Uniqlo T-shirts.</u>**</mark> 2 white, 3 black.
 I don't always bring 5, but 5 is my maximum.
 If I'm away for more than that, then I just wash the clothes.
 Black and white mean that dressing to match is super easy.
-I pack these tshirts by rolling them.
-Despite what many say, I find this doesn't prevent creases but I find these H&M tshirts uncrease themselves after being rolled out/worn fairly quickly.
 - <mark>**<u>Shorts.</u>**</mark> A simple navy pair.
 Sometimes add another pair of shorts here depending on the type of trip we are taking.
 - <mark>**<u>Underwear.</u>**</mark> 5 pairs.
 All black.
 From Amazon so they are easy to replace.
 - <mark>**<u>Swim trunks.</u>**</mark> For swimming...